 We expect research and development expenses to increase over the next several years as we expand our development efforts.
-We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including our Phase III clinical trial of Remoxy and current and potential clinical trials for our other abuse resistant drug candidates, as well as further clinical development of Oxytrex.
+We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including our Phase III clinical trial of Remoxy, and current and potential clinical trials for our other abuse resistant drug candidates.
 King is obligated to reimburse development expenses for Remoxy and other abuse resistant drug candidates pursuant to our collaboration with King.
 Also, we expect to continue other development efforts on our drug candidates.
 The increase in research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.